-Sakura Night celebrates Vancouver’s top local restaurants through an exquisite evening of Asian-fusion flavours.
-Guests will also be able to taste the wonderful health-enhancing Gaba tea, provided courtesy of Finlandia Pharmacy & Natural Healthcare Centre.
-NEW this year, alcohol pairings!
+This year’s Sakura Night Gala celebrated Vancouver’s top local restaurants through an exquisite evening of Asian-fusion flavours.
+Guests had the opportunity to eat an array of different exquisite dishes paired with the appropriate alcohol, as well as sample the wonderful health-enhancing Gaba tea, provided courtesy of Finlandia Pharmacy & Natural Healthcare Centre.

 Proceeds go towards the non-profit and charitable Vancouver Cherry Blossom Festival (VCBF), an intra-community arts and cultural Festival vital for community engagement, multiculturalism, the arts, and the environment.